carbonplan/cdr-verification/components/methods/methods.md

 ## Versioning

-We expect this tool to change and improve over time, and track these changes at three levels.
+We expect this tool to change and improve over time, and we track these changes at three levels.

-Each pathway has a version history accessible in the tool that is maintained using [semantic versioning](https://medium.com/the-non-traditional-developer/semantic-versioning-for-dummies-45c7fe04a1f8).
+Each pathway has a version history accessible in the tool that is maintained using [semantic versioning](https://semver.org/).
 A major version change (e.g., v1.0 to v2.0) signifies that a pathway has been updated in a way that affects the VCL rating.
 A minor version change is used to reflect conceptual changes to a pathway that do not affect the VCL (e.g., v1.0 to v2.0).
+We do not use patch version changes.

 Each component has a revision history accessible in the tool that captures the date and justification for any edits.
-Component revisions may be reflected in the pathway versioning if they reflect conceptual changes or modify a pathway’s VCL.
-Small component revisions like typo correction or syntax improvement may not be captured in a corresponding pathway version change.
+Component revisions may be reflected in the pathway versioning if they represent conceptual changes or impact a pathway’s VCL.
+Smaller component revisions, like typo correction or syntax improvement, may not be captured in a corresponding pathway version change.

 The tool as a whole has versioned DOIs maintained via Zenodo.
-A new tool DOI version for each concerted round of tool updates — for example, the first release in September 2022 or the first round of updates to the Enhanced Weathering pathway released in February 2023.
+A new tool DOI version is created for each concerted round of tool updates — for example, the first release in September 2022 or the first round of updates to the Enhanced Weathering pathway released in February 2023.
 This allows users to cite a specific version of the entire tool, or cite all versions of the tool with an overarching DOI.

-All changes to the tool can additionally be tracked directly on [GitHub](https://github.com/carbonplan/cdr-verification/tree/main/data).
+All changes to the tool and content can also be tracked directly on [GitHub](https://github.com/carbonplan/cdr-verification/tree/main/data).

 ## Acknowledgments